tusharf5/tusharsharma.dev/content/posts/2020-05-31/index.md

 ## Divide your Stacks into Units

-Now I've learned this lesson from a real-life scenario where I created a **2500+** lines of CFN template.
+Now I've learned this lesson from a real-life experience where I created a **2500+** lines of CFN template.
 Although it was properly organized but it still became a bottleneck for us to make changes to it.

 In general, your Stack should be like a unit of similar resources that all achieve one primary goal.
 For instance, a typical web architecture includes a database, API server, frontend server.